Alison Mitchell

-Alison Mitchell (born 17 January 1980) is an English-Australian cricket commentator and sports broadcaster, working for the BBC, Australia's Channel 7 and the Australian Open among others.
+Alison Mitchell is an English Australian cricket commentator and sports broadcaster, working for the BBC, Australia's Channel 7 and the Australian Open among others.
 She was the first woman to become a regular commentator on the BBC's Test Match Special, and has been commentating on men's and women's international cricket around the world since 2007.

-She also spent many years reporting and commentating on a variety of sports for BBC Radio 5 Live and Five Live Sports Extra, including Olympic and Commonwealth Games, Wimbledon, Australian Open, French Open and Open Golf.
+She also spent many years reporting and commentating on a variety of sports for BBC Radio 5 Live and BBC Radio 5 Sports Extra, including Olympic and Commonwealth Games, Wimbledon, Australian Open, French Open and Open Golf.
 In March 2014, she was voted SJA Sports Broadcaster of the Year 2013 by members of the Sports Journalists' Association.
 She is also the first woman to have called men's cricket ball-by-ball on ABC Radio Grandstand in Australia.

 Early life

 Born to an Australian mother and English father, Mitchell began her broadcasting career with the BBC as a part-time broadcast assistant at BBC Radio Northampton while studying for A-levels at Wellingborough School, where she later spent time as a committee member of the Old Wellingburians.
 She played many sports at school, captaining the tennis, netball and athletics squads.

 She played hockey competitively, representing Northamptonshire, being selected for Midland Development squads, playing for the University of Nottingham 1st XI and captaining the club.

-She took a degree in geography at the University of Nottingham (dissertation entitled "The Impact of Television on the Cultural Geography of English Cricket" 1995–2000) and then trained in broadcast journalism at Falmouth College of Arts.
+She took a degree in geography at the University of Nottingham (dissertation entitled The Impact of Television on the Cultural Geography of English Cricket, 1995–2000) and then trained in broadcast journalism at Falmouth College of Arts.
 She gained her first experience of live reporting on cricket, football and rugby at BBC Radio Cornwall before freelancing for BBC Radio Leicester.

 BBC career

 Mitchell has worked across all BBC networks, including Radio 5 Live, Radio 4, Radio 1, the Asian Network and the World Service, and has presented sport news for the BBC News Channel.
 She was Britain's first female cricket commentator calling games ball-by-ball.

 Mitchell specialises in cricket as part of the Test Match Special team, but she also covers major events for BBC Sport such as the Olympics, Commonwealth Games and Wimbledon.
 She also presents sport on the Today programme on BBC Radio 4.
 She spent many years as a sports news presenter for 5 Live, and has also presented the sport for Radio 1's Newsbeat, including a stint on The Chris Moyles Show.

-In January 2015, Mitchell took on the role of lead presenter of Stumped, the weekly cricket show on the BBC World Service which is also broadcast on and produced in partnership with All India Radio and ABC Grandstand.
+In January 2015, Mitchell took on the role of lead presenter of Stumped, the weekly cricket show on the BBC World Service which is also broadcast on and produced in partnership with All India Radio and ABC Radio Grandstand.